glasnt/talks/2017_08_PyConAU/slides.md

 But I still get anxious.
 Especially over talks.
 And **especially** this one.

 I've had many sleepless nights just trying to work out how to best word this talk.
+I can yell about emoji until the cows come home. but this talk is vulnerable.
+This talk is **hard**

 Being asked by Richard to keynote was a last minute thing.
 I wasn't his first choice, but I knew I could do it.
 And I wanted to.
 That's a big thing.